Frequently asked questions

 SRO PolyReg has published the above-mentioned basic documents in the currently valid version in several languages on its website.
 They can therefore be consulted at any time and are assumed to be known to all members, especially as the members declare with the general statement on page 18 of the membership application form that they have taken note of the Statutes and Regulations and unconditionally submit to their provisions.

-In addition to the due diligence duties that you must comply with as a financial intermediary under the AMLA and which have been specified in the Regulations of SRO PolyReg, and the fulfilment of the training obligation under Art.
-8 AMLA, you are subject to additional association duties.
-Compliance with these duties is a prerequisite for maintaining membership, as is the absence of objections to the AMLA's due diligence duties.
+Apart from the due diligence obligations which you must comply with as a financial intermediary/advisor under the AMLA and which are specified in the SRO PolyReg regulations, and the fulfilment of the training obligation under Art.
+8 AMLA, you are also subject to specific association obligations (such as the training obligation, the obligation to report changes, the duty to cooperate, and financial obligations).
+Compliance with these is a prerequisite for retaining membership, as is the absence of any complaints regarding the due diligence obligations under the AMLA.

-In exceptional cases, the obligation to undergo the recurrent training may also be fulfilled by attending a training course at another SRO.
-This however requires the prior approval of the executive director of SRO PolyReg (article 60 para.
-1 of the Regulations).
-SRO PolyReg recognises training courses of other SROs as equivalent to its own training.
-However, AMLA courses of banks, insurance companies and other institutions are not recognised.
+In exceptional cases, the continuing education requirement may also be met by completing a training course with another SRO.
+However, this requires prior approval from the Managing Director of SRO PolyReg (Article 61(1) of the Regulations).
+SRO PolyReg recognises training courses organised by other SROs as equivalent to its own.
+However, AMLA courses offered by banks, insurance companies and other institutions are not recognised.

-Apart from the duty to pay fees and the general duty to pay the amounts owed to the association, there is a general duty to cooperate, namely in the (ordinary and extraordinary) inspections (§51 para.
-6 and §53 para.
-3 of the Regulations), but also with regard to permanent availability as well as with regard to the implementation of directives of SRO PolyReg and in sanction proceedings (§54 para.
-2 of the Regulations).
+In addition to the obligation to pay membership fees and the general obligation to settle any amounts owed to the association, there is a comprehensive duty to cooperate, particularly in relation to (regular and extraordinary) audits (Article 51(6) and Article 53(3) of the Regulations), but also in terms of being constantly available, regarding the implementation of instructions from the SRO PolyReg, and in sanction proceedings (Article 54 para 2 of the Regulations).

 Attendance and participation at the general meeting (§25 of the Statutes), suggestion of agenda items at the general meeting (§25 para.
 4 of the Statutes), submission of an application for the use of one's own auditors as AMLA inspection agency (§34 para.
 1 of the Statutes), submission of an application for in-house training (§61 par.
 3 of the Regulations), submission of an application for approval to attend a training course at another SRO (§61 par.
 1 of the Regulations), submission of an application for dispensation from the initial training course (§62 par.
-1 of the Regulations), submission of a declaration of inactivity and payment of a reduced flat-rate fee in the following year (fee schedule item 5), regulatory rights in exercising the due diligence obligations of the AMLA, namely the involvement of third parties (in accordance with §38 of the Regulations) as well as the submission of an application for a deferral of the audit in a maximum of two consecutive years (in accordance with §51 paras.
+1 of the Regulations), submission of a declaration of inactivity and payment of a reduced annual fee in the following year (point 1b of the fee scale), regulatory rights in exercising the due diligence obligations of the AMLA, namely the involvement of third parties (in accordance with §38 of the Regulations) as well as the submission of an application for a deferral of the audit in a maximum of two consecutive years (in accordance with §51 paras.
 3 and 4 of the Regulations).

 A (fee) invoice is an order of the SRO.
 Therefore, if necessary, it should be challenged at the office within 10 days, otherwise it becomes legally binding.

-Either by resignation or by exclusion.
-A tacit termination, for example through bankruptcy, is not envisaged.
-It is the responsibility of the members to fulfil the association's duties until the end of their financial intermediary activity legitimised by their membership (see question F.3 on the duty to report changes and to cooperate).
-In the event of bankruptcy, membership must also be terminated in an orderly manner.
+Either by resignation or by expulsion.
+Tacit termination, for example due to bankruptcy, is not provided for.
+It is the responsibility of members to fulfil their obligations to the association until the end of their membership (see question F.3 on the duty to report changes and the duty to cooperate).
+Even in the event of bankruptcy, membership must be terminated in the proper manner.

 The only exception to this is in the case of deaths of owners of sole proprietorships.
 If, on the other hand, the sole shareholder or sole proprietor of a legal entity dies, the heirs must notify SRO PolyReg whether membership is to continue (which usually necessitates a new appointment of functions and thus a report of changes) or whether the company is to be liquidated.